swanson8r/datadog-terraform-quick-start/README.md

   team.
 A common process would look something like this:
   - User enters a merge/pull request to the repository with a change to a resource
-  - A job detects a change to that resource type, and runs a `terraform plan` against the resource to show the user or reviewer exactly what would change, and ensure nothing is done unintentionally.
+  - A job detects a change to that resource type, and runs a `terraform plan` against the resource to show the user or reviewer exactly what would change, and ensure nothing is done unintentionally
   - The change is reviewed, approved, and merged
   - Another set of jobs runs to apply the changes and commit the new state

 ### Separate Management Responsibilities

 - While this repository is intended to be used for grabbing large sets of resources based on configuration at a time, it is also possible to utilize it multiple times for smaller sets.
-As an example, consider utilizing this tooling to pull down monitors on a team tag by team tag basis, and then moving the generated files out to a team specific directory or repository.
-This can allow for distinct management on a team by team or app by app basis without a monolithic type monitoring repository.
+  - Example: Terraform Monitor configurations can be broken out for management by their owning teams; Utilize this tooling to pull down monitors for one team tag at a time, and then move the generated files out to a team-specific directory or separate repository.
+This can allow for distinct management on a team by team or app by app basis and reduce the need for a monolithic type monitoring repository to shared resources only.

 ### Add New Dashboards via JSON